Rocket-CDS/DNNrocket/API/Documents/ChangeLanguage_Code.md

 ## How it works

 - When a selector language is clicked a simplisity call to the server is made.
-This call returns the coockie with the selected language.
+This call returns the cookie with the selected language.
 - The reload of the page will now use the new cookie.
 - Once the simplisityJS language cookie has been set, it will always be passed back to the server as a cookie.
 - Because .Net standard cannot easily deal with the .Net Framework return the cookie value is added to the paramInfo simplisity class.